The scaling limit of fair Peano paths: Fair trees for modified grids and for standard grids

 \subsection{Fair trees for regular planar grids}

-One reason the scaling limit of the Peano curves in the case of modified grids turned out to be deterministic is because the family of fair spanning trees is much smaller than the family of all spanning trees.
-To explore a setting that may have a richer collection of spanning trees, we return to regular planar grids.
+One reason the scaling limit of the Peano paths in the case of modified grids turned out to be deterministic is because the family of fair spanning trees is much smaller than the family of all spanning trees.
+To explore a setting that may have a richer collection of fair trees, we return to regular planar grids.

-Recall the strict $1$-denseness property as defined in Definition \ref{def:strictd}. \begin{lemma} The $m$-by-$n$ planar grid $G_{m,n}$ has the strict $1$-density property. \end{lemma} In particular, by Lemma \ref{lem:planar-grids}, Theorem \ref{thm:main}, and Definition \ref{def:uniformizable}, there is a unique set of edge weights $\si>0$ on $E(G_{m,n})$ so that the corresponding $\si$-{\rm WUST} $\mu_\si$ is fair.
-This suggests a different approach to the scaling limit of fair Peano curves.
-Namely, sample fair $\si$-{\rm WUST} trees from the grid $G_{m,n}$ and then condition on such trees containing the bottom and right hand-side of the grid.
+\begin{lemma} The $m$-by-$n$ planar grid $G_{m,n}$ is strictly dense. \end{lemma} In particular, by Lemma \ref{lem:planar-grids}, Theorem \ref{thm:main}, and Definition \ref{def:strictly-homogeneous}, there is a unique set of edge weights $\si>0$ on $E(G_{m,n})$ so that the corresponding $\UST_\si$ pmf $\mu_\si$ is fair.
+This suggests a different approach to the scaling limit of fair Peano paths.
+Namely, first sample fair $\UST_\si$ trees from the grid $G_{m,n}$ and then condition such trees to contain the bottom and right hand-side of the grid.
 This should give rise to a much richer family of spanning trees that may have a non-deterministic scaling limit.
-We will pursue these considerations in a separate paper. \begin{proof}[Proof of Lemma \ref{lem:planar-grids}] First note that:
+We will pursue these considerations in future work. \begin{proof}[Proof of Lemma \ref{lem:planar-grids}] First note that:

 So

 In particular,

 and by symmetry the same holds for the derivative in $n$, meaning that the $1$-density of rectangular grids is strictly increasing with the size of the grid, is always less than $2$, and in fact tends to $2$ as $m,n\rightarrow\infty$.